PyChina/weekly/content/Issue/issue-395.md

     + REAL PYTHON
     + video

 Learn how to use threading in your Python programs.
-You’ll see how to create threads, how to coordinate and synchronize them, and how to handle common problems that arise in threading.
+You'll see how to create threads, how to coordinate and synchronize them, and how to handle common problems that arise in threading.

 (`是也乎:`